-- (2) Includes 74,310 shares of the Company Common Stock held as Trustee, Guardian, or Custodian for his children.
-Also includes 4,059,510 shares of the Company Common Stock held in three trusts of which he is a Co-Trustee and as to which he shares voting and investment power.
-Also includes 318,439 shares of the Company held by his wife.
+(2) Includes 74,309 shares of the Company Common Stock held as Trustee, Guardian, or Custodian for his children.
+Also includes 4,149,416 shares of the Company Common Stock held in three trusts of which he is a Co-Trustee and as to which he shares voting and investment power.
+Also includes 318,441 shares of the Company held by his wife.
 Also includes 71,655,558 shares of Company Common Stock owned by RFPS Management Company I, Limited Partnership.
-The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. R. Randall Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins have voting control of LOR, Inc. Also includes 8,592 shares of Company Common Stock in an individual retirement account and 2,280 shares of Company Stock in the Rollins, Inc. 401(k) Plan.
-Mr. Rollins is part of a control group holding company securities that includes Mr. Gary Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (3) Includes 4,059,510 shares of the Company in three trusts of which he is a Co-Trustee and as to which he shares voting and investment power.
+The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. R. Randall Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 8,592 shares of Company

+Common Stock in an individual retirement account and 2,672 shares of Company Stock in the Rollins, Inc. 401(k) Plan.
+Mr. Rollins is part of a control group holding company securities that includes Mr. Gary Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission.

+- (3) Includes 4,149,416 shares of the Company in three trusts of which he is a Co-Trustee and as to which he shares voting and investment power.
 Also includes 71,655,558 shares of Company Common Stock owned by RFPS Management Company I, Limited Partnership.
-The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. Gary W. Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 10,604 shares of Company Common Stock in the Company's employee stock purchase plan and 100,227 shares of Company Common Stock held by the Rollins 401(k) Plan.
-Mr. Rollins is part of a control group holding company securities that includes Mr. R. Randall Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (4) Based upon information received by the Company, an aggregate of 8,695,120 shares of Company Common Stock are beneficially owned by Neuberger Berman Group, LLC and entities controlled directly or indirectly by Neuberger Berman Group, LLC, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission.
-Neuberger Berman Group, LLC does not have sole authority or dispose the shares held.
-Several of these entities share voting and disposition powers with respect to the shares of Company Common Stock held by them. - Based upon information received by the Company, an aggregate of 7,390,354 shares of Company Common Stock are beneficially owned by Mario Gabelli and entities controlled directly or indirectly by Mario Gabelli as follows: GAMCO Investors, Inc., 3,916,647 shares; Gabelli Funds, LLC, 3,450,345 shares; Gabelli-The 787 Fund, Inc., 7,500 shares; and Mr. Mario Gabelli, 15,862 shares.
-GAMCO Investors, Inc. does not have sole authority to vote 172,500 shares of the total 3,916,647 held.
-Several of these entities share voting and disposition powers with respect to the shares of Company Common Stock held by them.. - (6) Includes 1,532,418 shares of Company Common Stock held by the Rollins Pension Plan as to which Mr. Cynkus has voting power.
-Also includes a combined 7,626 shares of Company Common Stock held by the Rollins 401(k) Plan. - (7) Includes 354,972 shares of Company Common Stock held as Custodian/Guardian for his minor children.
-Includes 583,419 shares held in his margin accounts.
-Also includes 69,396 shares of the Company Common Stock held by his wife all of which are held in a margin account.
-Also includes 5,061 shares of stock in the Company's employee stock purchase plan. - (8) Includes 50,644 shares held in a margin account.
-Also includes 12,263 shares of the Company Common Stock held by Rollins 401(k) Plan. - (9) Shares held in trusts as to which more than one officer and/or director are Co-Trustees have been included only once. - Mr. R. Randall Rollins and Mr. Gary W. Rollins disclaim any beneficial interest in these holdings.
+The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. Gary W. Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 13,226 shares of Company Common Stock in the Company's employee stock purchase plan and 103,409 shares of Company Common Stock held by the Rollins 401(k) Plan.
+Mr. Rollins is part of a control group holding company securities that includes Mr. R. Randall Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (4) Based upon information received by the Company, an aggregate of 8,176,911 shares of Company Common Stock are beneficially owned by Neuberger Berman Group, LLC and entities controlled directly or indirectly by Neuberger Berman Group, LLC, as disclosed on a Schedule 13G on file with the U.S. Securities and Exchange Commission.
+Neuberger Berman Group, LLC does not have sole authority to vote 870,483 shares of the total 8,176,911 shares held.
+Several of these entities share voting and disposition powers with respect to the shares of Company Common Stock held by them. - (5) Includes 1,532,418 shares of Company Common Stock held by the Rollins Pension Plan as to which Mr. Cynkus has voting power.
+Also includes a combined 8,099 shares of Company Common Stock in the Rollins, Inc. 401(k) Plan. - (6) Includes 2,461 shares of Company Common Stock in the Company's employee stock purchase plan. - (7) Includes 2,159 shares of Company Common Stock in the Company's employee stock purchase plan. - (8) Shares held in trusts as to which more than one officer and/or director are Co-Trustees have been included only once. - Mr. R. Randall Rollins and Mr. Gary W. Rollins disclaim any beneficial interest in these holdings.